Diagnosis, prevention, treatment and cures

 It is usually administered as a course of several ‘cycles' made up of periods of treatment with periods of rest in between.
 The rest periods give healthy cells in your body time to recover - cancer cells tend to be less efficient at repairing themselves, and so will not be as fully recovered before the next cycle of treatment.
 Giving chemotherapy treatment over several rounds can also help to catch as many cancer cells as possible when they are dividing.

 Doctors and scientists want to find better ways to administer chemotherapy, and research supported by our Curestarters is already helping to uncover new answers.
-Recent research suggests that a combination of chemotherapy and immunotherapy could be an effective treatment for some types of breast cancer.
+Recent research suggests that a combination of chemotherapy and immunotherapy could be an effective treatment for some types of cancer.

 What about the side-effects of chemotherapy?